adibkhaled/RestAutomation/README.md

 # RestAutomation

-This is Elsevier Project for exercise.
+This is the Project for exercise.
 This project is maven project using with rest-assured 3.2.0 and Junit 4.0 This send rest api data to https://bitly.com to test following method:
 - /v3/user/info